nixpig/syringe.sh/README.md

 ```

-Secrets can be managed using 'projects' and 'environments'.
+Secrets are managed using 'projects' and 'environments'.

+## A quick demo

 ![demo of syringe.sh](demo.gif)